kylerbrown/bark/specification.md

 ### Roots

-A *root* is a top-level directory containing a `meta` file and zero or more entries.
+A *root* is a top-level directory containing a `meta` file and zero or more *entries*.

 There are no required attributes in the root `meta` file.

 Root directories must not contain datasets.

 ### Entries